dechamps/FlexASIO/BACKENDS.md

 For example, it might expose 8 channels for a 5.1 output, downmixing the rear channels pairs.

+Modern versions of Windows implement the MME API by using WASAPI internally, making this backend a "second-class citizen" compared to WASAPI and WDM-KS.

 ## DirectSound backend

 [DirectSound][] was introduced in 1995.
 It is mainly designed for use in video